KTRDeveloper/charity-dao/docs/index.md

 ![Proposal page on Tally](./images/tally_proposal_page.png)

 6. To vote, each member must go to the CharityDAO home page, click on “Proposals” and select the proposal in the proposal list.
 The proposal page will then load, and the user can cast his/her vote by clicking on the “Vote onchain” button and choosing from the options.
 Connect with at least two of the accounts specified in the _.env_ and vote for the proposal to be validated.
-Please note that for experimental reasons, we've set the voting time to roughly 15 minutes.
-Make sure you vote within this timeframe for the vote to pass.
+Please note that to allow quick testing, we've set the voting time to roughly 15 minutes.
+Hense, vote should be cast within this timeframe in order to pass.
+It is adviced not to set the voting period to less than 8 minutes since the Tally indexer can take up to 8 minutes to reflect state changes on the blockchain.

 ![Voting on Tally](./images/tally_voting.png)